Here, you can read about the goals we strive to accomplish.

 The DOMiD Mission

-Through this work, DOMiD contributes to the dissolution of a homogenous (re-)telling of Germany's history.
-We call for and promote a narrative that is transnational, multi-perspective, and that views plurality as a foundational element of the narrative.
+With its work, DOMiD contributes to the dissolution of a monolithic historical narrative of Germany.
+We demand and promote a transnational, multi-perspectival narrative that understands plurality as a constitutive element of the narrative.

-DOMiD confronts and questions societal developments and its own role therein openly and critically.
-With this in mind, our own internal structures receive particular consideration.
-In this way we support the participation of everyone and demand equal rights for all.
+DOMiD critically and openly deals with social developments and its own role.
+Special attention is paid to the internal structures of our team and board.
+In this way, we promote the participation of all and demand equal rights for all.

 DOMiD pushes for interconnection and empowerment, in order to strengthen solidarity in society.